lin-mengwei/lin-mengwei.github.io/notes/assets/Draft.md

 In the beginning of the 21st century, [有人问过这个问题了]

+in Delaney and Devereux (2021)

 [考察中国的情形很有必要]

-### 3.3 Potential Identification Strategy and Data
+### 3.3 Analysis

+#### 1) Conceptual framework

 To start, it is crucial to clarify the definition and corresponding measurement of what I try to investigate--risks of returns to education.
 Parallel to the ideas of return and risk in financial investment which take the forms of financial market performance, returns and risks to human capital, especially to education, can be defined as labor market outcomes and their uncertainty.
-Take salary as an example.
-The returns one receives from higher education compared to high school can be defined as the marginal increase of expected wages one earns if they go to college instead of leaving school after high school, holding other factors constant.
-One possible definition of the risk of this outcome would be the probability of this marginal increase to be negative, or, more broadly, the .
-(Risks of investing in a stock, for example, can be defined as the probability of receiving a negative return, compared to taking no action in the financial market, i.e., the risk-free rate.)

-Such corresponding definitions can be used in various labor market outcomes, such as employment status - the marginal increase in job stability (measured for example as the average time staying in the same job) for receiving more education, and the probability of this increase to be negative.
-Considering the perpetuity of the returns to human capital investment, we can also define risks of such returns as the fluctuation of salary over the life cycle, as in Delaney and Devereux (2021).
+First, the returns one receives from higher education compared to high school can be defined as the probability of the marginal increase in expected wages one earns with an increase in education being negative, holding other factors constant.
+Second, such corresponding definitions can be extended to other outcomes such as employment status - the probability of a marginal decrease in job stability (measured for example as the average time staying in the same job) for receiving more education.
+Third, considering the perpetuity of the returns to human capital investment, we can also define the risks as income volatility over the life cycle.
+Based on these definitions, I thus plan to use a measurement with three components, so as to capture the risks in human capital investment.

+#### 2) Identification and Data

 ## 4. Chapter 3  *Make Gray the New Green: Human Capital Re-Investment in Aging Workers*